OnkarHS/CHAINLAND/README.md

 ### Browser Client

-Start the client simply by opening `client/index.html` in any browser.
+Host the whole directory on a local apache server and open localhost/CHAINLAND in browser.

 ## Usage